European shares at two-month high, oil flat ahead of OPEC

 Australia's dollar, in contrast, hit a four-year low after Reserve Bank of Australia (RBA) Deputy Governor Philip Lowe said the currency was overvalued and he expected it to fall.

-Oil prices remained the other key focus for financial markets as they held at just under $80 a barrel, ahead of Thursday's hotly anticipated OPEC meeting in Vienna.
+Oil prices remained the other key focus for financial markets as they held at just under $80 a barrel.

-They have fallen almost 30 percent since the middle of the year and pressure is on the Organization of the Petroleum Exporting Countries (OPEC) to curb production to prop up the market.
+They have fallen almost 30 percent since the middle of the year and pressure is on the Organization of the Petroleum Exporting Countries (OPEC) ahead of what is shaping up to be a landmark meeting in Vienna on Thursday.
+[O/R]

 "The reduced leverage that OPEC now has over the oil market is likely to make it more cautious about cutting production," strategists at Barclays said in a note.